-In the third (final) phase of CCAM Partnership programme Cluster 1 will demonstrate the full potential of new solutions and business models as well as facilitating (ex-post) assessment of societal impacts (Cluster 6).
+In the final phase of CCAM Partnership programme will demonstrate the full potential of new solutions, business models as well as facilitating (ex-post) assessment of societal and environmental impacts (Cluster 6).
 This requires a framework for public procurement of new road transport services, facilitating the uptake of new businesses and operational models.

-For all R&I Actions in Cluster 1, public and private stakeholder collaboration will be needed to achieve the common objectives.
-European wide demonstrations, including non-homologated vehicles and applying a common testing regulation framework (see Cluster 7), will deliver evidence for Deployment Readiness with quantitative data for ex-post impact assessments (Cluster 6).
+For all R&I Actions in Cluster 1, public and private stakeholder collaboration will be required to achieve the common objectives.
+European wide demonstrations, including non-homologated vehicles and applying a common testing regulation framework (see Cluster 7) will deliver evidence for Deployment Readiness with quantitative data for ex-post impact assessments (Cluster 6).